wangziqi2013/wangziqi2013.github.io/_posts/2020-07-29-simpoints.markdown

 showing that length distortion after dimension reduction is within a bound.
 The paper suggests that M equal 15, and that Euclidean distance be used for computing distance due to its better representation with lower dimensions.

+After dimension reduction, the next step is to cluster the basic block vectors from all intervals.
+The number of clusters can be external inputs given by the programmer, or be determined using BIC based on the "goodness".
+In the latter case, cluster count from 1 to 10 are experimented, and the one with the best BIC score is selected.
+The paper uses the well-known kmeans algorithm to compute clusters.
+Each cluster stands for one "representative" class of intervals that is supposed to demonstrate similar properties in terms of architectural effects.